 Grade calculation functions use a special naming convention so the grading program knows which function to use when calculating grades.
 The name should be:

 For example, if you are teaching a course numbered '12A' in the fall semester of 2013, you'd write a grade calculation function named:

-Each grade calculation function will receive a dictionary as input, representing a single student's (entered) grades in the current course.
-The keys of the input dictionary are assignment names; the values are grade values.
-The function should return a dictionary with the same keys and values for the entered grades, as well as a new key and value for each calculated grade.
+Each grade calculation function will receive a set of database rows as input, representing a single student's grades in the current course.
+The function should return a dictionary or list of dictionaries representing grades calculated for that student.
 For more information, see the example calculators.py module.

 - Validator function